hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/04_unplugged.md

 # Nested Loops

 ### Background
-This activity is designed to help students understand the structure of loops and the importance of the order in which things are done within the loop.
+This activity is designed to help students understand the structure of nested loops and the importance of the order in which things are done within the loop.
 Students are assumed to understand a single loop structure in programming.

 ### Participant pre-requisites